-Restorative Dentistry for State College Smiles
+Restorative Dentistry – State College, PA

 Dental crowns are restorations that fit completely over the top of a damaged tooth.
 This allows the crown to provide two main results.
 It repairs lost dental structure and protects the tooth from further damage.
 Bridges are a series of dental crowns fused together that are used to replace one or more consecutive missing teeth.
 A bridge can be supported by healthy teeth on either side of the gap or by dental implant posts.
 We can craft custom restorations from a variety of materials including gold, porcelain fused to metal, and ceramic.
 Each of these materials has a unique set of benefits and potential drawbacks, so we will carefully discuss your options to help you make the best decision for your smile.
-Regardless of the material you choose, the restoration process is completed over the course of two appointments at our office.
-During the initial visit, we remove a small amount of tooth structure to accommodate the restoration, capture bite impressions, and place a temporary to protect the prepared tooth.
+Regardless of the material you choose, the restoration process is completed over the course of two appointments at our dental office.
+During the initial visit, we remove a small amount of tooth structure to accommodate the restoration, capture bite impressions and place a temporary crown to protect the prepared tooth.
 Once we receive the custom crown or bridge from our lab, patients return to exchange their temporary for the custom crown or bridge.

 Amalgam fillings were traditionally considered the standard in repair for minor decay and dental damage.
-They provide durable, long lasting results.
+They provide durable, long-lasting results.
 However, they are also very noticeable in appearance and require the removal of healthy dental structure for support.
 These and other concerns have made tooth-colored, composite resin fillings the preferred option for most dentists and patients alike.
 The composite resin is shaded to blend seamlessly into the natural smile line, and the filling is applied directly to the damaged tooth in a putty-like consistency that fills in pits and grooves in the tooth.
 Once the filling is in place, we use a curing light to harden it, leaving patients with flawless smiles in less than an hour.
 We can also use composite resin for a cosmetic dentistry service known as dental bonding that conceals and corrects any number of smile flaws.
 For some patients, dental bonding is an affordable alternative for porcelain veneers.